rwxrob/boost/README.md

 1. Meritocracy in the Workplace
 1. Zettelkasten (Slips in a Box) Knowledge Management System
 1. Capture Thoughts as Markdown, The Syntax of Knowledge Source

+# Get on a Docker Linux Container Terminal

 ## <a id=day3> Day 3: Understand Linux Approach